 Both SIMs are active simultaneously — I tested this by sending texts to both numbers, and both arrived immediately.
 You can choose which ones have data roaming enabled, and which one is the default for data, and outgoing calls and texts.

 Speaking of LTE data, the North American/European version of the OnePlus 6 supports 25 LTE bands.
-That’s about as good as it gets in 2018, and means you’ve got a pretty good chance of getting 4G/LTE data speeds in much of the world.
-The days of LTE support being limited to the region you bought your phone in seem to be finally coming to an end.
+That’s about as good as it gets right now and means you’ve got a pretty good chance of getting 4G/LTE data speeds in much of the world.
+The days of LTE support being limited to the region you bought your phone seem to be finally coming to an end.

 The 6.28″ display has a 19:9 aspect ratio, making it longer and narrower than earlier generations of smartphone.
 That, plus the relatively slim bezels, means it’s easier to hold and use in one hand than the size alone might suggest, but make no mistake, it’s still a big phone.